Teachers and Educators

 - There needs to be two featured full-length performance spaces; one space for 45-minute to one hour cuttings (seating about 200 people), and one space for marathon performances (about 100 seats).

 - A space is needed for Opening and Closing Ceremonies.

 - Area for buses to arrive at conference and park

 - Large STO room in high traffic area, needs tables and to be locked each evening with Silent Auction.

 - Spaces for vendors with electricity (high traffic area),- each vendor needs a table and two chairs.

 - Spaces for college reps with electricity (high traffic area) – each college needs a table and two chairs.

-- Clinic space and name of nurse available for conference (we generally pay a nurse $500 for the weekend)
+- Clinic space and name of nurse available for conference

 - Generally the host school’s theatre boosters sell food for the weekend – pizza, snacks, drinks, (especially water) to cover dinner on Friday night (boosters in the last five years have sold pizza and soda for troupes when they arrive and when they leave at the end of the night).